maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the terminal slot in the utmp file using ttyslot.
-If ttyslot returns a slot greater than 0, it prints "The terminal slot in the utmp file: " followed by the slot number.*
+*In this example, the program gets the terminal slot in the `utmp` file using `ttyslot`.
+If `ttyslot` returns a slot greater than 0, it prints "The terminal slot in the utmp file: " followed by the slot number.*
-*If ttyslot returns 0, it prints "The process is not attached to a terminal, or an error occurred.".*
+*If `ttyslot` returns 0, it prints "The process is not attached to a terminal, or an error occurred.".*

 [Back to Summary](#summary)